19 ways to promote your small business on platforms like Facebook, Twitter and LinkedIn and turn social followers into paying customers.

 Social media marketing is a popular tool for small business owners.
-In a recent Manta poll, 60% of small business owners said they use social media to promote their business.
+In a recent Manta poll, 45% of small business owners said they currently invest marketing dollars in social media.
 It’s easy to see why.
 Online platforms like Facebook, Twitter, LinkedIn and others make it easy and affordable to connect directly with customers and build a following for your business.

 1. What is Social Media Marketing?

-Social media marketing is digital marketing strategy businesses use to build awareness and engagement with customers by posting on popular online platforms like Facebook, Twitter and Instagram.
+Social media marketing is digital marketing strategy businesses use to build awareness and engagement with customers by posting on popular online platforms life Facebook, Twitter and Instagram.

 “Social media marketing is how a small business owner builds their brand online,” said author and small business expert Melinda Emerson.
 “There are many social platforms to choose from, including Facebook, Twitter, LinkedIn, Google+, Pinterest, Instagram and Snapchat.
 When utilizing social media, a business should develop and share content that is helpful, engaging, and not too self-promotional.”